hrnr/m-explore/README.md

 Build as standard catkin packages.
 There are no special dependencies needed (use rosdep to resolve dependencies in ROS).
-You should use brach specific for your release i.e. `jade-devel` for jade.
+You should use brach specific for your release i.e. `kinetic-devel` for kinetic.
 Master branch is for latest ROS.

 WIKI
 ----